Update: I passed my PhD in December 2022. My dissertation is available open access

-I am a philosopher and cognitive scientist at the University of Sydney with interests stretching widely across science and philosophy.
+I am a philosopher at the University of Bristol with interests stretching widely across science and philosophy.
 My primary research interests are located at the intersection of the biological, social, and mind sciences in addition to empirically informed philosophy and ethics.
-I am also an external member of the Munich Center for Mathematical Philosophy at LMU Munich.
-For a glimpse of my work, you can watch this talk of mine on the evolution of multicellular organisms or take a look at my list of publications which now includes over 50 papers.
+I am also an external member of the Munich Center for Mathematical Philosophy at LMU Munich, and am currently a visitor at Rob Salguero-Gómez’s SalGo lab at the Department of Biology, University of Oxford.
+For a glimpse of my work, you can watch this talk of mine on the evolution of multicellular organisms or take a look at my list of publications which now includes over 60 papers.